Succeeding in Science

 References and Citations for Lab Reports

 One of the biggest challenge with lab reports is properly referencing your resources.
 You have to think about the quality of your reference, avoiding plagiarism, and how to format the reference itself.
+Librarians and Subject Specialists cannot check your references for you however they can give you plenty of guidance on how to tackle citations for your specific class.
+See Citing your Sources for more information.

 Types of Literature: